Can you improve the sales response process for your company?

 Sales teams are hungry, looking at marketing to help feed them leads to close.

-So what are some things you can do to improve this?
+What are some things you can do to improve this?

 The Catalyst to Improve Your Sales Response Process